|$8.00 (Save 30%)

-Migration has been happening, in varying forms, for millennia but it still elicits fear and mistrust, and not just on the part of the receiving society.
-Communities from where people migrate often disapprove of the migrants decision and consider it treacherous.
-The recent reawakening of the debate about migration in the new millennium has evoked intense emotion particularly in the United States and Europe.
+Immigration still elicits fear and mistrust, and not just on the part of the receiving society despite having occurred for thousands of years throughout human history.
+Communities from which people migrate often disapprove of the migrants decision and consider it treacherous.
+The recent reawakening of the debate about immigration in the new millennium has evoked intense emotion particularly in the United States and Europe.

 The book first looks at the immigrant experience, which connects the present to the past, and America to the rest of the world, and explores who migrants are and why they move.
 The conduct of migrants today is no different than that of migrants in the past.
 And contrary to the claims by immigration critics, the patterns of contemporary migration do not differ fundamentally from those of other epochs.

 Global Crossings then discusses immigration regarding culture.
 To what degree are foreigners culturally different?
 Can natives adapt?
 Can immigrants assimilate into the new society?
 In assessing whether critics are justified in pointing to a major cultural shift Alvaro Vargas Llosa reviews such topics as religion, education, entrepreneurial spirit, and attitudes toward the receiving society.

 The book then analyzes such economic factors as jobs, wages, education, and the welfare state.
 How can an economy continue to operate even in the face of major legal obstacles, and how have recessions and times of prosperity influencedmore significantly than government effortsthe number of immigrants coming into the United States and other countries?
 Vargas Llosa finds that immigrations contributions to an economy far outweigh the costs.